Customize Compliance-ready Terraform modules

 - Uses the HTTPS URL format to apply compliance rules during module retrieval.

 - If no compliance layer is applied, modules fall back to the original source.
+Fallback modules are not subject to compliance.tf controls.

 Compliance-ready Terraform modules are highly customizable and can be configured to meet the specific requirements of your organization.

-Use HTTPS URL format to access Compliance-ready Terraform modules
+Use HTTPS URL format to access compliance-ready Terraform modules

-Customization is supported only when accessing the Compliance.tf Terraform Registry via the HTTPS URL format, because it requires query string parameters.
+Customization is supported only when accessing the compliance.tf Terraform Registry via the HTTPS URL format, because it requires query string parameters.

 Here are some common use cases: